Senior Economic Impact Analyst

 Mankato, MN 56001

-- B.A., Economics and Management, High Distinction, University of Minnesota-Morris
+- B.A., Economics and Management, University of Minnesota-Morris

 - Master's in Applied Economics, University of Minnesota, St. Paul, MN

 Brigid joined the Center for Community Vitality in fall 2008.
-She conducts analysis and writes reports for the Economic Impact Analysis (EIA) program, which she helped launch in early 2009.
-Since then, the EIA program has issued more than three dozen studies, covering numerous economic sectors in Minnesota - including tourism, education, manufacturing, retail, infrastructure, and local foods.
+She conducts analyses and writes reports for the Economic Impact Analysis (EIA) program, which she helped launch in early 2009.
+Since then, the EIA program has issued more than three dozen studies, covering numerous economic sectors in Minnesota - including tourism, education, manufacturing, retail, infrastructure and local foods.

-Brigid has 15 years of experience using IMPLAN, the input-output modeling software used in economic impact analysis.
+Brigid has 20-plus years of experience using IMPLAN, the input-output modeling software used in economic impact analysis.
 She has completed three IMPLAN training courses and presents regularly at the national conference for IMPLAN users.
-Before joining University of Minnesota Extension, Brigid worked for both St. Cloud State University in Minnesota and the University of Georgia Extension.
+Before joining University of Minnesota Extension, Brigid worked for both St. Cloud State University and the University of Georgia Extension.

 Affiliations, honors and community service